null

 Paper Thickness Chart

-• Internal Kraft bags are 30# or 40# cover.
-This is thin, but functional for the needs of inner packaging.
-Several of our packaging paper options are in this same paperweight category as well.
+• Internal Kraft bags are made of 30-pound or 40-pound cover paper.
+This makes it thin but functional for the needs of inner packaging.
+Several of our packaging paper options are also in this same paperweight category.

 Paper